dkmur/fortWatcher/README.md

 }
 ```
 - fire it up like `pm2 start fortwatcher.sh --name fortWatcher`
 - after first start blisseydb table webhooks will be created.
-Add your mon area/fence names with their respective discord channel webhook
+Add your mon area/fence names with their respective discord channel webhook and/or telegram chatid.